Mass suicide: Movement for the Restoration of the Ten Commandments of God (2000)

+On March 17, 2000, several hundred members of the Movement for the Restoration of the Ten Commandments of God died in Uganda.
+While initially declared by the government and media a mass suicide, this was later changed to one of mass murder, due to the discovery of decomposing bodies nearby with signs of a more violent death.
+Anthropologist Richard Vokes, who wrote a 2009 book on the case following his own investigation, Ghosts of Kanungu, criticized the official interpretation of events (that it was mass murder); he argued that it had actually been a mass suicide and that the decomposing bodies were entirely unrelated to the group.
+John Walliss, in an analysis of the hypotheses relating to the group, viewed Vokes' theory as the most convincing.

 Béchard Lane Eckankar (2004)

 In August 2004, ten dead bodies were discovered, all in a sleeping position, inside a two-story house located at Béchard Lane in the suburb of Saint Paul, Vacoas-Phoenix on the island of Mauritius.
 They had been missing for a number of days, and large loans had been contracted by some of the victims a short time before their deaths.
 Several of them were active members of the Eckankar sect.
 The main gate and all doors of the house had been locked from the inside, and the interior was in tidy order when police broke into the house.

 Adam House (2007)

 In 2007, in Mymensingh, Bangladesh, a family of nine, all members of a novel "Adam's cult", committed mass suicide by hurling themselves under a train.
 Diaries recovered from the victims' home, the "Adam House", related they wanted a pure life as lived by Adam and Eve, freeing themselves from bondage to any religion, and refusing contact with any outsiders.
 After leaving Islam, they fell out of boundaries of any particular religion.